aShinjiroUrata/vehicle-information-service-spec/README.md

-# vehicle-signal-server-spec
+# vehicle-signal-server-spec prototype README
+last update: March 22, 2017

 W3C Automotive WG Vehicle Information Service Specification<br>
 prototype implementation by ACCESS

 #### Tested with:
 * ubuntu14.04 LTS
-* node v7.3.0  / npm 3.10.10
+* node v7.3.0  / npm 3.10.10 #older version should work but not tested
-* ws v2.0.3 or newer #necessary for sub-protocol
+* ws v2.0.3 or newer #necessary for using sub-protocol

 #### To use: